Sharing on Eagle Using Globus

 Sharing Data with Collaborators Using Guest Collections

-If your data is on the ALCF systems, you can easily share it with collaborators who are at ALCF or elsewhere.
-You have full control over which files your collaborator can access, and whether they have read-only or read-write permissions.
+Your data in the Guest Collections can be easily shared with collaborators at ALCF or elsewhere.
+You have full control over which files your collaborators can access, and whether they have read-only or read-write permissions.

 To share data with collaborators (that either have a Globus account or an ALCF account), click on 'Endpoints', select your newly created Guest Collection (as described in the section above), and go to the 'Permissions' tab.
 Click on 'Add Permissions - Share With':